 Attackers can exploit cryptographic failures through various vulnerabilities and techniques.
 Weak key generation is one such vulnerability where attackers can exploit the generation process to guess or brute-force the keys.
 If keys are generated with insufficient entropy or are too predictable, attackers can easily decrypt the encrypted data.

 Improper implementation of algorithms is another vulnerability that attackers can target.
-If an algorithm is flawed or improperly implemented, attackers can exploit these weaknesses to gain unauthorized access or manipulate data.
+If an algorithm is flawed or improperly implemented, attackers can exploit these weaknesses to gain unauthorised access or manipulate data.
 For example, the Heartbleed vulnerability in OpenSSL allowed attackers to extract sensitive information from servers due to an implementation error.

 Insufficient randomness is yet another vulnerability that attackers can leverage.
 Cryptographic systems rely on random numbers for generating keys and other operations.
 If the random number generation is flawed or predictable, attackers can exploit this weakness to compromise the cryptographic system.

 The consequences of such exploits can be severe.
-Attackers can gain unauthorized access to sensitive information, tamper with data integrity, impersonate users, or launch further attacks within the system.
+Attackers can gain unauthorised access to sensitive information, tamper with data integrity, impersonate users, or launch further attacks within the system.
 The impact can range from financial losses and reputation damage to compromise of national security.

 To prevent cryptographic failures, it is important to follow best practices in cryptographic design, implementation, and key management.